research-to-startup/research-to-startup.github.io/docs/project.md

 #### Milestone 1) Feb 3rd: Submit your *team roster* (6 enrolled students or less) and your *focus area*

-Project groups are flexible and can change for the next week. if you haven’t found a group by this first milestone deadline, submit your assignment with a one person team, and then join another group or convince people to join yours.  **However, by Feb 10 (i.e., milestone #2 deadline), all groups must have at least 3 team members that are enrolled in the course.**
+Project groups are flexible and can change for the next week.
+If you haven’t found a group by this first deadline, submit your assignment with just yourself as a one person group, and spend the next week finding another group to join or convincing people to join yours. **However, by Feb 10 (i.e., milestone #2 deadline), all groups must have at least 3 and no more than 6 team members that are enrolled in the course.**

 ### Plan for customer/user interviews
-Based on the User Discovery lecture, you will build a plan for interviewing potential customers and users to learn about them and their needs.
+Based on the [User Discovery lecture on 1/20](https://drive.google.com/file/d/1n70zF6oUF5S-xmafUdIz9SLm5E2YHd20/view?usp=sharing), you will build a plan for interviewing potential customers and users to learn about them and their needs.
 Your plan should include:

 - Who you will initially approach and your plan to find more people to talk to
 - Your User Discovery Interview Deck (3-4 slides)